 The Pinkgills (Entoloma species) are good indicators of grassland quality, and they frequently pop up alongside waxcaps (Hygrocybe species); however, there are also several woodland Entoloma fungi, and their close relative The Miller (Clitopilus prunulus) is also a woodland-edge mushroom.

 The family Entolomataceae was established in 1972 by Czech mycologists František Kotlaba (born 1927) and Zdeněk Pouzar (born 1932).
-This family comprises some 300 species in Europe, encompassing the Entoloma and Clitopilus genera as well as several other rarely-encountered groups.
+This family comprises some 300 species in Europe, encompassing the Entoloma, Clitopilus and Rhodocybe genera as well as several other rarely-encountered groups.